 Stir in mochiko and baking powder and mix until completely smooth.

 Fold in the shredded coconut.

-Pour the mixture into the prepared pan and bake for 55 -75 minutes until the top is golden brown and a toothpick inserted in the middle comes out mostly clean with just a few crumbs attached.
+Pour the mixture into the prepared pan and bake for about 50 minutes (or longer if necessary) until the top is golden brown and a toothpick inserted in the middle comes out mostly clean with just a few crumbs attached.

 Allow to cool completely before cutting and serving.

-Sprinkle coconut flakes over the top if desired.
+Sprinkle toasted coconut flakes over the top if desired.

 - There is no substitution for mochiko (sweet rice flour)

 - Be sure to use canned coconut cream or canned coconut milk and not the carton variety.